InnPatron/smpl/README.md

 }
 ```

+### Rust Code

 ```
-// Rust code running the above using the 'smpli' crate let scripts = vec![
+// Running the above SMPL code using the 'smpli' crate let scripts = vec![
     // If you have a path, can use:
     //   parse_module(UnparsedModule::file(path, &str_buff))